Posted in Uncategorized

 memories of starless bleak nights and deadening days

-when mothers and fathers drained by truncated childhood
+were drained by truncated childhood

-to spirit-land recede, the suckling mother gay
+the suckling mother is now gay

 suckled by the sound of happy progressing infancy,